tarof429/stuckathome/kvm/part1_setting_up_kvm.md

 --disk path=/var/lib/libvirt/images/centos7.qcow2,size=40,bus=virtio,format=qcow2
 ```

 virt-viewer immmediately shows the CentOS 7 install spalash screen.
 This is fine if we have access to the display directly.
-However, to connect to the display remotely, we need to do SSH tunneling.
+However, to connect to the display remotely, we also need to do SSH tunneling.

 ```
 $ sudo virsh dumpxml centos7 |grep vnc